wp-plugins/upprev/readme.txt

 * REFACTORING: moved code to class
 * BUGFIX: added version number to upprev.css
 * BUGFIX: fixed bug with removing filter name
+* TYPO: "Anlalitics" should be "Analytics" thx to Knut Sparhell

 = 3.3.9 =